 The Company, through its European subsidiaries, maintains short-term committed and uncommitted borrowing agreements, primarily for working capital purposes, with various banks in Europe.
 Some of these agreements include certain equity-based financial covenants.
-As of November 2, 2019, the Company had \$30.1 million in outstanding borrowings, no outstanding documentary letters of credit and \$116.4 million available for future borrowings under these agreements.
-The agreements are denominated primarily in euros and provide for annual interest rates ranging from 0.5% to 4.6%.
+As of May 4, 2019, the Company had \$44.8 million in outstanding borrowings, no outstanding documentary letters of credit and \$88.4 million available for future borrowings under these agreements.
+The agreements are denominated primarily in euros and provide for annual interest rates ranging from 1.1% to 4.6%.

-The Company, through its China subsidiary, maintains a short-term uncommitted bank borrowing agreement, primarily for working capital purposes.
+In March 2019, the Company, through its China subsidiary, entered into a short-term uncommitted bank borrowing agreement, primarily for working capital purposes.
 The multicurrency borrowing agreement provides for borrowing up to \$20.0 million.
-As of November 2, 2019, the Company had \$2.9 million in outstanding borrowings under this agreement.
+As of May 4, 2019, there were no outstanding borrowings or outstanding letters of credit under this borrowing agreement.